 The Little Triduum

-We celebrate every week the Little Triduum in memory of the three holy days culminating with the celebration of the Resurrection on Sunday.
+Every week we celebrate the Little Triduum in memory of the three holy days, culminating in the celebration of the Resurrection on Sunday.

-On Thursday night, we consider the infinate love of Jesus instituting the Eucharist and we keep Him company at Gethsémani through quiet adoration during the night.
+On Thursday night, we consider the infinite love of Jesus in the Eucharist, and we keep Him company in Gethsémane through night-long quiet adoration.

-On Friday night, we come together around the table to welcome the peace and the blessing of Shabbat using a domestic liturgy in which we borrow elements of the Jewish tradition and sing psalms and songs in hebrew.
-In communion with our Jewish brethren we recall the work of Creation.
+On Friday night, we come together around the table to welcome the peace and blessing of Shabbat, using a domestic liturgy in which we borrow elements of the Jewish tradition and sing psalms and songs in Hebrew.
+In communion with our Jewish brethren we recall God’s work of Creation.
 We give thanks and contemplate the work of Redemption accomplished by Jesus, Israel’s Messiah.

-We experience our life through the week, thanks to our praying together as a community as well as our time of personal meditation, as an ‘ascension’ toward Sunday, day of the Lord’s Resurrection.
-As early as Saturday night we enter into this mystery with the celebration of Vespers of the Resurrection and Israeli dances, thus expressing our joy and our gratitude.
+On Sunday, the day of the Resurrection, we experience the summit of prayer toward which we have ascended through the week.
+On Saturday night we enter into this mystery with the celebration of Vespers of the Resurrection and Israeli dances, expressing our joy and gratitude.